JaxDaxCamacho/ClanTacticsGDD/Content/Haste.md

 Haste is a beneficial effect.
-It improves the affected character's next action by 2.
+It improves the affected character's  initiative for the next action by 2.